|Historical trends: CO2 and

 Page 67: "Finally, looking at the connection between temperature and CO2,

-clear why Al Gore chose not to show this slide."
+why Al Gore chose not to show this slide."

 Flaw: Lomborg postulates that there is no